 Motor vehicle accidents can be catastrophic.
 When a bus is involved, moreover, the severity of the crash may be amplified by the sheer number of people involved.
 Buses transport large groups of adults and children, so an accident is likely to leave multiple victims with serious or potentially fatal injuries.
-At Frankl & Kominsky, our dedicated motor vehicle accident lawyers can help you assert your rights if you were involved in a bus collision in South Florida.
+At Frankl Kominsky, our dedicated motor vehicle accident lawyers can help you assert your rights if you were involved in a bus collision in West Palm Beach.
 We offer seasoned representation in complex personal injury matters.Regulations for Florida Buses

 Buses are heavier and taller than many other vehicles, which make them difficult to maneuver, particularly in poor road conditions.
 Both the state government and the federal government have implemented regulations to protect the safety of passengers and other motorists.
 Before getting behind the wheel of a bus, Florida requires drivers to obtain a valid commercial driver’s license, along with school bus, passenger, and other endorsements depending on the size of the vehicle and passenger capacity.
 Other rules limit the number of hours a driver can work before taking a rest break and require regular and randomized driver drug testing.Seeking Compensation After a Bus Accident